Siem Reap Attractions – Angkor Wat Buddhist Temple

 - It’s cheaper to hire a Tuk Tuk driver and buy the tickets than book a whole tour from travel agents.
 Even cheaper is to hire a bike and tour around but during summer I would not recommend it.
 Me and my travel friend Malini, which I met there, we hired Mr Keath as Tuk Tuk driver.
-Excellent service including cold water, very polite, cheerful, he speaks very well English, he bought our tickets to avoid the queue, he proposes places for the nicest photos and acts as Photographer also. 🙂 Highly recommended!
-You can find his services on his Facebook page here: Keath Sothea – Tuk Tuk Driver (Please note that it’s my personal opinion only and it’s not a sponsored post)
+Excellent service including cold water, very polite, cheerful, he speaks very well English.
+He bought our tickets to avoid the queue, he proposes places for the nicest photos and acts as Photographer also. 🙂 Highly recommended!
+You can find his services on his Facebook page here: Keath Sothea – Tuk Tuk Driver (Please note that it’s my opinion only and it’s not a sponsored post)

 - The weather is cooler from November to February but with a huge amount of tourists.

-- You can find below a Temple map that I sourced from Canbypublications.com and I changed it a little bit, so you have an idea of the area.
+- You can find below a Temple map that I sourced from Canbypublications.com and I changed it a bit, so you have an idea of the area.

-- You can have a look of the Temple on the following video.
+- You can have a look at the Temple on the following video.
 NOTE: Nothings prepares for the real thing.
 It’s even more spectacular of any photo or any video you watch, so put it on your bucket list. 🙂

 Do you want to read more about Siem Reap?